AMITKESARI2000/rb-mips-simulator/README.md

   * lw/sw
   * lui
   * addi
+  * sll/srl
+  * li/la
-  * sll
+  * slt

 * The simulator supports at least 4 KB of memory.
 * The simulator reads in an assembly file(.asm), executes the instructions, and in the end display the contents of the registers, and the memory.
-* Language used for development: Python
+* Language used for development: Python.
+* The GUI for the simulator has been developed to be simplistic and functional using Tkinter.
+* Tries to point out syntax errors and shows erroneous line.

 ---